gofynd/fdk-client-swift/documentation/application/SHARE.md

-Generates a QR code for the application for easy sharing.
+Use this API to create a QR code of an app for sharing it with users who want to use the app.

 *Returned Response:*